JKirchartz/jkirchartz.github.com/_posts/2013-06-09-slate_vimium_and_never_touching_your_mouse_again.md

 It's no secret, I'm VIM fan.
 Any time I have to take my hands off the keyboard to mess with a GUI I have issues.
 My palms get all sweaty, I break out in hives, and have a vague feeling like I'm playing a game of whack-a-mole.
 Well, it may not be *that* bad, but I'm sick of it.
-So I decided to do something about it.
+So I decided to do something about it.<!--more-->

 I split my time almost equally been my editor and my browser, why not use the same keyboard shortcuts?
 Enter [Vimium](http://vimium.github.io), a customizable Google Chrome extension that gives you vim-like control over your browser.